nastinsk/game-of-greed/README.md

 * 12/09/2019 00:30 - calculate_score function finished
 * 12/10/2019 01:05 - all current tests pass
 * 12/10/2019 16:37 - test for roll method created, roll method created
+* 12/11/2019 22:30 - function game_flow rewised and renamed to new_roll
+* 12/12/2019 3:30 - function set_aside created
+* 12/12/2019 4:13 - found bug, calculations of the scores not correct

+## Credits
+solution for line 106 from https://stackoverflow.com/questions/3847386/testing-if-a-list-contains-another-list-with-python